Directors

 Connie Loveland, Tucumcari MainStreet

 Connie Loveland is the executive director for Tucumcari MainStreet where she is dedicated to strengthening existing businesses, fostering entrepreneurship, and drawing people to the MainStreet District.
-Before being appointed Main Street Director, Connie spent 12 years in the financial industry as a loan processor and was an ICBA Certified Compliance Officer.
+Before being appointed Main Street Director, she spent 12 years in the financial industry as a loan processor and was an ICBA Certified Compliance Officer.
 This background has given her a unique perspective on small business needs.
-She is a Route 66 enthusiast, photographer, and active volunteer with Tucumcari Rawhide Days Festival, Quay County Health Council, and New Mexico Route 66 Association.
+Known for her love of history and photography, Connie is passionate about preserving Tucumcari’s history and heritage.

 (575) 461-370, tucmainstreetdirector@gmail.com